Cancer Chemoprevention Research Interest Group

-is to produce regression of prevalent precursors of cancer, suppress recurrent precursors and prevent incident precursors and/or cancer.
+Cancer chemoprevention is the active way of combating cancer and carcinogenesis at earlier and earlier stages.
+The aims of the Cancer Chemoprevention initiative is to produce regression of prevalent precursors of cancer, suppress recurrent precursors and prevent incident precursors and/or cancer.

 CANCER CHEMOPREVENTION: THE PROMISE

 The identification of chemopreventive agents holds tremendous promise in reducing the burden of cancer.
-Our experience from past trials of preventive agents offer important lessons that can inform the design and conduct of future trials.
+Our experience from past trials of preventive agents offers important lessons that can inform the design and conduct of future trials.
 Trials of the past have clearly demonstrated the (a) need for more preclinical and early phase work before undertaking phase III trials; (b) imperative for broad, sensitive toxicological and human safety assessments; (c) safety can be improved in iterative generations of agents and trials; (d) synergy between agents can lead to lower doses, improved efficacy and fewer or less severe toxicities.
 Regarding cohorts, we have learned there are substantial benefits to employing germline, familial, or increased-risk cohorts, including, among others, more power over a shorter time frame.
 An assessment of endpoints in trials resulting in approval of a preventive agent reveals that nearly all have been approved on the basis of intraepithelial neoplasia, particularly in accessible organs.
 Lessons gleaned regarding the overall design of clinical trials underscore the importance of the randomized, placebo-controlled design and the need for long-term follow-up and monitoring to meet FDA requirements and promote acceptance in the marketplace.

 - Identify, characterize and develop agents that can modulate carcinogenesis for cancer chemoprevention and evaluate the safety, efficacy and mechanisms of action using in vitro and preclinical models.